callemoon/tcan4550_linux/README.md

 ## To connect to Raspberry Pi 4

-Driver uses Raspberry Pi SPI 0 so use standard Raspberry Pi SPI 0 pins (MISO, MOSI, CS).
-GPIO25 is used for interrupt.
-GPIO21 is used for reset.
-TCAN board needs both 3V3 and VBAT supply.
+Driver uses Raspberry Pi SPI 0 so use standard Raspberry Pi SPI 0 pins (MOSI pin 19, MISO pin 21, CS pin pin 24).
+GPIO25 (pin 22) is used for interrupt.
+GPIO21 (pin 40) is used for reset.
+TCAN board also needs both 3V3 and VBAT supply.
 (6-24v).

 ## To build driver on Raspberry Pi 4